top of page

 Atholl Brose is a traditional Scottish whisky cocktail that dates to the 15th century.
 The first part of the name, Atholl, comes from the region in the Scottish Highlands called Atholl or Athole, derived from the Gaelic word of Athall, loosely meaning “way to the north.”
 The second part of the name, brose (also brewis, browse, or brewst), represents water or milk poured over grains (oats), creating a porridge.
 The first part of the name makes sense; it is a Scottish region, but the second name?
 Atholl Soup?
 Why on earth would porridge be in a drink?

 While researching Atholl Brose, I read many historical references to the power struggle between James Stewart (James III of Scotland), the Earl of Atholl, and John MacDonald, MacDonald Clan Leader, the 11th Earl of Ross, and the fourth (and last) Lords of the Isles.
-It is an alleged battle between the two, a glorious mixture of history and legend that leads us to the creation of Atholl Brose.
+An alleged battle between the two, a glorious mixture of history and legend, leads us to the creation of Atholl Brose.

 Around 1475, James Stewart and John MacDonald were faced with what is undoubtedly the desire for Stewart to take the title of the Earl of Ross (in addition to all the other titles and rights Stewart had at the time) from MacDonald.
 MacDonald does not want England, specifically the King or Stewart, to take the title and land from the MacDonald Clan and puts up quite a fight.
 This is where the part of the legend comes into play.
 According to lore, Stewart’s men knew the small village where the MacDonald clan would source fresh water.
 It is the strategic part of the tale.
 Instead of sending his men immediately to battle, Stewart orders the well to be laced with whisky, oatmeal, and honey (some also say cream).
 The hope was that adding oatmeal and honey to the well would mask the taste of whisky.
 While the MacDonald clan was asleep, a small group of spies, under the cloak of darkness, spiked the water source.
 As the men awoke and drank from the well, they were delighted to taste the brose (you see where I am going on this).
 The men passed the delicious porridge around and found themselves to be intoxicated.
 MacDonald sent the men, unknowingly drunk, to battle, and the results proved unfavorable for the clan.
 There are so many other variations of this story, including that it was just MacDonald who was drunk, the only man fighting.
 Whatever variation is accepted and regaled, the historical fact is MacDonald and Stewart's struggle for power came to a head in/about 1475 (the year of the spiked well).
 MacDonald forfeited the Earldom of Ross to Stewart, and eventually, after his death, so went the remaining title for the MacDonalds, the Lordship of Isles.